NeuroExplorer/nex5file/README.md

 Retrieving information fromm `FileData` object is similar to retrieving values using `nex` package.
 The difference is that `nex` package requires `NeuroExplorer` to be installed and running, while `nex5file` package if pure Python.

-The syntax for accessing data is similar to `nex` package syntax with many method names are the same as in `nex`.
+The syntax for accessing data is similar to `nex` package syntax.
+Many method names in `nex5file` package are the same as in `nex` package.

 Here is a script to get continuous channels information using `nex`: